 It is where you assemble footage, shape pacing, clean up sound, adjust color, add titles, manage captions, and prepare the final export.

 For creators and video professionals, Premiere Pro is usually the center of the Adobe video workflow.
+If you are comparing plans, read the dedicated Premiere Pro cost guide before buying.

 This page may include affiliate links.